dra2020/rdapy/docs/compactness.md

 KYIWYSI compactness is described below.

-## Compactness for a Single District
+## Measures of Compactness for One District (Shape)

-In addition to compactness for a set of districts above, there are functions to calculate compactness for a single district (shape).
+These are functions to calculate compactness for a single district (shape).
-These seven are the "features" for Aaron Kaufman's "know it when you see it" (KIWYSI) compactness ML model, which is described in the next section.
+They are seven are the "features" for Aaron Kaufman's "know it when you see it" (KIWYSI) compactness ML model, which is described in the next section.

 These functions can compute their metric either assuming the Earth is curved (geodesic=True)